Tewodros I: Reign

 E. A. Wallis Budge repeats the account of the Synaxarium that Emperor Tewodros was "a very religious man, and a great lover of religious literature".
 Budge adds that Tewodros wished to make a pilgrimage to Jerusalem, but was convinced not to make the journey by the Abuna Mark, "who feared for his safety."
 Despite this, Budge notes that he annulled the agreement of his ancestor Yekuno Amlak that granted a third of the country to the Ethiopian Church.

 Tewodros died beyond the Awash river.
 Taddesse Tamrat suspects that chroniclers of this era tried to suppress the violent death of the Emperors.
-Tewodros supposedly fell in battle against the Walashma princes.
-He was first buried at the church of Tadbaba Maryam, but his descendant Emperor Baeda Maryam I had his body re-interred at Atronsa Maryam.
+Tewodros supposedly fell in battle against the Adalites in Adal.
+He was first buried at the church of Tadbaba Maryam, but his nephew, Emperor Baeda Maryam I had his body re-interred at Atronsa Maryam.